yliang04/reactive-chat/notes/SPRINGSECURITY.md

 * Browser will still pop basic authentication dialog for user and password even if I have `ServerHttpSecurity` set up.
 This is because in my templates I made http requests to `/user` with a  "WWW-Authenticate" header.
 I need to find a way suppress the headers.

+* Logout in Spring Security redirects to /login?logout by default.
+To redirect to a different url, I can set a  `RedirectServerLogoutSuccessHandler` in `logoutSuccessHandler` int the filter chain.